Editing Services

 Developmental Editing

 What is developmental editing, you ask?
 Sometimes, it’s called content editing, which might be a more clear label to most of us.
 Developmental editing entails a professional reading your draft and helping you elevate the story to the next level.
-I’ll check for character consistency, plot holes, pacing, repeated grammar mistakes, plot structure, character arcs, point of view issues, etc. In other words, this type of editing looks at big picture issues to make sure your story meets and—if we do it right—exceeds the expectations of your readers.
+I’ll check for character consistency, plot holes, pacing, repeated grammar mistakes, plot structure, character arcs, point of view issues, tropes, themes, etc. In other words, this type of editing looks at big picture issues to make sure your story meets and, if we do it right, exceeds the expectations of your readers.

 Writers are too close to their own work to necessarily see the flaws.
-I’ve seen authors who thought their work was perfect.
-They were wrong.
-I’ve seen authors who thought their novel wasn’t worth publishing.
-They were also wrong.
-Hopefully, you’re somewhere in between those two extremes.
-One way or another, it’s difficult to discern the true strengths and weaknesses of your work without a developmental editor working with you to see the creative piece more clearly.
+It’s difficult to discern the true strengths and weaknesses of your work without a developmental editor working with you to analyze the creative piece.
 Let me get in there and dig deep.
-I’ll show you which parts shine and which bits need some extra attention.
-I want to partner with you to bring out this piece of your imagination to its truest form.
+I’ll show you which parts shine and which bits need extra attention.
+I want to partner with you to bring your work to life as someone’s new favorite book.

-The problem with this type of deep dive into your work is it takes time, and time is money.
+This type of deep dive into your work takes time, and time is money.
 Hence, you see developmental editors charging on average $55 an hour (at about 1-5 pages per hour) or $0.07 a word.
 Did you do the math for your manuscript?
 It hurts doesn’t it.
 (For my first novel, Tarbin’s True Heir, that would have cost me $4000.)
 Yet, it will hurt a lot more when you publish your novel without a professional’s eye.
 Reviews are not kind, and neither are readers when they’re wholly disappointed with what could have been an incredible experience for them.
+That thing they say about first impressions holds doubly true for authors.

-Since I happen to be an author myself, I understand the strain of getting it all done and being able to afford it.
-Because of my unique perspective, I’m willing to offer my services for a flat, incredibly reasonable fee of $0.02 a word.
-You will know immediately what to budget.
-Before we agree to a thing, I will edit for free the first 10% or 1000 words of your manuscript—whichever is smaller—to make sure we’re a good fit.
+After existing in the publishing sphere for almost a decade, I understand the strain of getting it all done and being able to afford it.
+Because of my unique perspective, I’m willing to offer my services for a flat, reasonable fee of $0.02 a word.
+Before we agree to a thing, I will edit for free the first 10% or 2500 words of your manuscript—whichever is smaller—to make sure we’re a good fit.
 If an author and an editor don’t mesh, it will show in the finished project.
 Neither of us want that.

 Proofreading

 What is proofreading?
 This is the last step before you hit publish.
 You’ve probably heard readers bemoan the lack of editing in a novel they’re reading.
-Typically, the errors they’re seeing can be caught early by a high-quality proofreader.
-While wearing this hat, my job would be to make sure that I catch typos and misplaced commas and improper dialogue tagging.
+Typically, the errors they’re seeing are caught by a high-quality proofreader.
+While wearing this hat, my job is to catch typos, misplaced commas, improper dialogue tagging, and word choice mistakes, such as using “peaked my interest” instead of “piqued my interest”.
 I’d make sure names of characters and places are spelled consistently throughout the entire manuscript.
-The little details that having nothing to do with the story, but have everything to do with the reader’s experience.
+In other words, this step concentrates on the little details that have nothing to do with the story but have everything to do with the reader’s experience.

 How much would this cost me?